POCUMTUCK STATE OF MIND

 Pattern Metabolized

-When fully realized, Pocumtuck State Park will not be a monument.
-It will be a mature, self-sustaining system — nodes, corridors, interpretive layers, ecological functions, and revenue streams that self-correct and self-extend.
+When fully realized, Pocumtuck State of Mind will not be a monument.
+It will be a mature, self-sustaining system — nodes, corridors, interpretive layers, ecological functions, governance obligations, and earned revenue streams that self-sustain, self-correct, and self-extend because they are designed as a network rather than a monument.
 Networks route around damage.
-The history remains present in the land no matter what adjacent institutions choose to remember or forget.
+The history remains present in the landscape regardless of what any institution adjacent to it decides to believe.

 An Invitation